BeskarDev/nexus-rpg/docs/04-equipment/01-items-supply.md

 ## Repairing damaged items

-You can attempt to repair any damaged item during a night's rest, provided you carry the appropriate tools and material supplies for the type of item you want to repair.
-Roll Mind + Crafting.
+While carrying a crafting kit, you can attempt to repair a damaged item during a night's rest.
+Roll Mind + Crafting against 6 + the item’s Quality as the difficulty and make a Supply check for materials.
 On a success, the item is no longer damaged.
-After each roll, regardless of result, also make a Supply Check for your materials.
+Destroyed items can‘t be repaired this way and instead require a downtime activity.

 ## Encumbrance